Gold240sx/Bruce-phones/README.md

 ### TODO list (More important)
-[ ] make job application form
+[x] make job application form
+[x] get document uploader to run
-[ ] firebase function to delete firebase storage within a firebase storage folder after 90 days.
+[x] firebase function to delete firebase storage within a firebase storage folder after 90 days.
-[ ] make job application email
-[ ] get document uploader to run
+[x] document uploader ( both for submitting supporting docs as well as for resumes) [x] document the how to and reusable component on notion [ ] double check and verify that the resend emails are sent to new subscribers from the new  domain name (waiting on domain purchase)
-[ ] add public and private site links to the db with role based permissions
+[ ] add public and private site links to the db with role based permissions [ ] find a potential issue with the job form concerning the react-select / chakra UI dropdown.
 - Main form validation, and zod form hookup w/ db and custom email
-- document uploader ( both for submitting supporting docs as well as for resumes)

 ### Still needs work (less important)
+[ ] make job application email
 - DOB Calendar form input doesn't allow direcly editing the value
 - Add a support Requests page w/ dynamic page for viewing and marking the requests as viewed / complete
 - add a scrollable notification banner and tie it to context and local storage
-- double check and verify that the resend emails are sent to new subscribers from the new  domain name (waiting on domain purchase)